Craft Beer Market Toronto

 The T.L.T. ($17.50) is still pricey though slightly more manageable and unexpectedly flavourful and spicy.
 I’m a sucker for the seared tuna and togarashi aioli, on toasted focaccia with pea shoots, avocado, onion, cucumber and of course, lettuce and tomato.

 Beer pairings and suggestions for them abound, obviously.
 I like a good old Henderson’s Best with fast food options and a Side Launch Wheat with lighter items, but of course there are more than enough options to choose from.

-Join us for our month Brewmasters Dinner featuring Left Field Brewery
+Join us for our month Brewmasters Dinner featuring Redline Brewhouse

 We're excited to invite you to another edition of our monthly Brewmaster's Dinner Series.
-We've partnered with the crew from Left Field Brewery, located in Toronto's East End, to bring you a 4 course dinner and beer pairing dinner (plus a welcome beer).
+We've partnered with the team at Redline Brewhouse, located in Barrie, Ont, to bring you a 4 course dinner and beer pairing dinner (plus a welcome beer).

 Tickets- $60 each including taxes and gratuities.

 Monday Oct 29th @ 6pm- Me...